ivinoo/zindex/README.md

 # zindex
-A simple example to demonstrate the z-index properties in CSS
+A simple example to demonstrate the z-index property in CSS